 A couple of things to note are that the type of BBQ sauce you choose will carry the flavor through your beans.
 I highly recommend going with a sweet BBQ sauce for this one.
-Unless the goal is sweat beads on your nose and forehead, then by all means, go for the spicy!
+It will also change the ending color- some are darker burgundy and others will be lighter or even more yellow.

 One question I originally had was “what are ranch style beans?”
 They are beans simmered with oregano, cumin and chili powder.
 If you can’t find Ranch style beans, look for chili beans, which will have a similar flavor profile.